LukasCorr/Printerpy/README.md

 Printerpy
 ===============

-Example of using pyfiscalprinter with php.
+Example of using a fiscal printer using pyfiscalprinter with php.